 Under this level, the proposed action is assessed to determine if a formal Air Quality Assessment is required.
 If no air emissions will occur or the proposed action is exempt from NEPA and the GCR, no further action is required.
-Level I screenings are address in the AF Air Quality EIAP Guide Volume I.
+Details on Level I screenings are address in the Air Force Air Quality EIAP Guide Volume I.